JohnEarnest/Octo/docs/Manual.md

 Sometimes there is an arithmetic relationship between constants in your program.
 Rather than computing them by hand, the `:calc` command allows you to perform calculations at compile time.
 It takes a name, followed by a `{`, a sequence of numbers, constant references, binary operators, unary operators or parentheses, and finally a terminal `}`.
 The name is assigned to the result of evaluating the expression within curly braces.
 The following operators are available:

-	unary:  - ~ ! sin cos tan exp log abs sqrt sign ceil floor @
+	unary:  - ~ ! sin cos tan exp log abs sqrt sign ceil floor @ strlen
 	binary: - + * / % & | ^ << >> pow min max < <= == != >= >

 The unary operator `@` looks up an address in the compiled ROM at the time of evaluation.
 Logical operators return `0` or `1` to indicate false or true, respectively.
 Additionally, the mathematical constants `E` and `PI` are usable, and the constant `HERE` indicates the address immediately following the end of the compiled ROM at the time of evaluation.
+The `strlen` operator is special; it expects to be immediately followed by a string literal (or a symbol which expands into one) and expands into the length of said literal in characters.

 Note that as with all Octo commands, the tokens of a `:calc` expression must be separated by whitespace.
 Bitwise operations are performed as if arguments were 32-bit signed integers, and otherwise they are treated as floating-point.
 When referenced, calculated constants are truncated to integegral values as appropriate.
 Order of evaluation is strictly right-to-left unless overridden by parentheses.
 The following expressions are equivalent: